PhoenixIllusion/embree-wasm/README.md

 The IDL fragments containing rtcFunctions have the originating Header.H file note at the top.
 During the build process, these originating Header files will be accessed out of the Embree project and REGEX analyzed (warning, no guarantees on stability of this) to attempt to derive the method names and parameters.
 These files will write temporary headers, which will then be dynamically included into the singleton RTC object to form the JS-to-Singleton-to-Embree interface.

+Additional methods are added to the Typing and Javascript using the *.extras files.
+Mainly these deal with memory alignment/management or wrapping/unwrapping of arrays.

+#### Docker
+There is a docker file that will build the project using the standard Emscripten docker image.
+This may be changed to alpine and a custom configuration in the future if it is smaller and trustworthy.

+#### Non Docker
 This project requires Emscripten and NodeJS to build.
 I personally use:
 * EMSDK - https://emscripten.org/docs/tools_reference/emsdk.html